seth-kitchens/nssgui/README.md

 ## Installation

-nssgui is not currently in PyPi, but it may be installed from github
+PSGU is not currently in PyPi, but it may be installed from github

 ```
-python -m pip install git+https://github.com/seth-kitchens/nssgui
+python -m pip install git+https://github.com/seth-kitchens/PsuUnsimplified
 ```

 Here is a one liner to test if it's working

 ```
-import nssgui as nss
+import PsgUnsimplified as sgu
-nss.popups.ok(nss.WindowContext(), 'NSS is installed and working!')
+sgu.popups.ok(sgu.WindowContext(), 'NSS is installed and working!')
 ```

 &nbsp;